University of Colorado Colorado Springs

 User Research

 The research phase began with a stakeholder kickoff to define the business problem, which revealed the legacy tool was designed for students who already knew their path—effectively failing prospective and undecided users.
 I followed this with a competitor audit of other university search tools to identify systemic gaps in information hierarchy and delivery-method clarity.
 To deepen these insights, I performed deep-dive usability audits and interviewed a diverse cross-section of prospective students, current students, and academic advisors.
-This research confirmed that the existing system was structured around institutional silos rather than student mental models, allowing me to map the specific friction points—such as academic jargon and fragmented information architecture—that were hindering student enrollment and retention.
+My research revealed that the existing system was structured around institutional silos rather than student mental models, allowing me to map the specific friction points—such as academic jargon and fragmented information architecture—that were hindering student enrollment and retention.

 Pain Points